-Sunil Paul, Co-Founder & Managing Director of Finesse, on why more and more customers are counting on managed services providers to enable them to transition their workloads to digital environments securely during these difficult times.
+Sunil Paul, Co-Founder & Managing Director of Finesse, on why more and more customers are counting on IT managed services providers to enable them to transition their workloads to digital environments securely during these difficult times.

 The on-going pandemic has compelled organisations across the globe to implement remote work models and redefine the business landscape as we know it.
 At the same time, it has also highlighted that IT managed services have become an essential component more than ever during these uncertain times.